 GPS sensor: ultra-fast hooking and GLONASS reception

 The GPS chip is located in the bezel of the watch.
 The search for satellites is ultra-fast thanks to a program integrated into the watch calculating their position.
 Regular updating of the watch is necessary to ensure this speed.
 During our tests, the attachment was always done in less than a minute.
-To ensure optimal coverage, Suunto has integrated the search for Russian satellites into its watch (GLONASS system or “Global Navigation Satellite System,” a satellite positioning system of Soviet origin).
+Suunto has integrated the search for Russian satellites into its watch (GLONASS system or “Global Navigation Satellite System,” a satellite positioning system of Soviet origin).
 This function adds some consumption to the battery, but it can be disabled.
 With GLONASS, around twice as many satellites are available and, therefore, fewer stalls in the areas covered (buildings, forest) and, therefore, more reliable.

 Barometer (Alti-Baro pressure sensor)